Analyzing an Opinion About Climate Disclosure

 Do home buyers want to know climate risks of homes for sale?
 What do they say are the reasons and how the information might affect home buying decisions?

 Should home sellers be required to disclose climate risks?
 What are the ethical arguments of disclosure from the sellers’ perspective?
-Also research mandated disclosures for one state.
+How does this argument balance the consumer’s right to know?

 Zillow’s information, from the risk-modeling company First Street, has been questioned.
 How can we measure the quality of the data?